w3c/wai-eval-overview/content/index.md

 [Using Combined Expertise to Evaluate Web Accessibility](/test-evaluate/combined-expertise/) :   Discusses skill sets and considerations for collaborative review.

-## For Evaluation Tool Developers: EARL, ACT, WCAG 2 Test Rules
+## For Developers of Evaluation Tools and Methodologies

 **WCAG 2 Test Rules** describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
 They **are primarily for developers of evaluation tools and test methodologies**.
 * [About WCAG 2 Test Rules](/standards-guidelines/act/rules/about/)